 The looks are figure-flattering and tailored to accentuate a woman’s body, slightly elongating the torso and narrowing the waist with belts.

 Multiple layers of bridal and Italian tulle contribute to the lightness of the design and the way the fabric is cut creates authentic volume in these gowns that add to the natural effortlessness of each design.

 Subtle tones of taupe, winter white, and pearl in combinations with the various finishes of the fabrics create interest, depth, balance and above all a luxurious feel.

 This capsule gives an implicit understanding that you are witnessing something magical, entirely unique and above all dresses made for Happily Ever After!

-Which is your favourite material to work with?
+Which is your favorite material to work with?

-My favourite materials to work with is definitely beautiful French, Spanish Laces or delicate and delicate embroideries in combination with soft and fluid silk chiffons or Italian tulles.
+My favorite materials to work with are definitely beautiful French, Spanish Laces or delicate and delicate embroideries in combination with soft and fluid silk chiffons or Italian tulles.